 Eating Too Much Puerto Vallarta

-Vacations are often synonymous with overindulgence – whether it’s too much food, water, the sun, a party, or even rest.
+Vacations are often synonymous with overindulgence – whether it’s eating too much delicious food, water, the sun, a party, or even rest.

 This is why it is called a vacation.
 And when you are in Puerto Vallarta – you are bound to overindulge in all of the above.
 But when it’s over, it’s back to reality.